OxyOCE/data-structures/README.md

 `mem.c` provides basic error handling for the `malloc` and `realloc` functions and helps prevents code repetition.

 ### Array List
-`array-list.c` is a dynamic array that upscales its capacity according to demand.
+`array-list.c` is a dynamic array that scales its capacity according to demand.

 **Pros**
 * _O(1)_ append and access